Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Experimental details

 \subsection{Hyperparameters}

-To facilitate reproducibility, we report the hyperparameter settings for the dataset, network architecture, optimizer, and each method in \cref{tab:hyperparams_1,tab:hyperparams_2,tab:hyperparams_flowmap_1}. \textbf{Code is included in the Supplementary Material and will be released publicly upon acceptance.}
+To facilitate reproducibility, we report the hyperparameter settings for the dataset, network architecture, optimizer, and each method in Tables~\ref{tab:hyperparams_1},~\ref{tab:hyperparams_2},~\ref{tab:hyperparams_flowmap_1}.
+It is important to note that $\lambda_{eq}$ and $\lambda_{ineq}$ correspond to $\rho$ of each type of constraints in SL and SSL training losses. \textbf{Anonymized code is included in the Supplementary Material and will be released publicly upon acceptance.}

-\subsubsection{PINN Hyperparameters}
+\subsubsection{PINN hyperparameters}

-\paragraph{Stage 1: Warm-Start Pretraining.} Stage~1 combines physics-based residual minimization with auxiliary guidance terms to improve optimization stability and basin exploration.
+\textbf{Stage 1: Warm-start pretraining.} Stage~1 combines physics-based residual minimization with auxiliary guidance terms to improve optimization stability and exploration.
 Collocation points are sampled uniformly in the joint space of normalized time $\tau\in[0,1]$ and normalized initial conditions $y_0$, using $n=3500$ points per iteration.
 To provide coarse trajectory supervision, anchor losses are computed from batch RK4 integrations, using $64$ initial conditions and $12$ time points per trajectory.
 In addition, linearized flow-map targets around the system equilibrium are incorporated by evaluating the exact matrix exponential of the Jacobian, again using $64$ initial conditions and $12$ time points.

 To enforce local consistency at the initial time, a tangent loss is applied at $\tau=0$ using $512$ randomly sampled initial conditions.
 The physics residual loss employs a Huber penalty during early training, with threshold $\delta_0=2\times10^{-2}$, and transitions to a pure squared loss after $60\%$ of the training steps.
 The weights of the anchor and linearized losses are annealed using a cosine schedule